ismet55555/PDW-Asym-2Link/README.md

 <p align="center"><img src="misc/foot.png" width="400"/></p>

 #### Foot Shape Viewer
-To help visualize a foot shape before applying it to the simulatino model, you can use the [`foot_shape_viewer.m`](https://github.com/ismet55555/PDW-Asym-2Link/tree/master/Utility/struct_map.m) utility located in the [utility directory](https://github.com/ismet55555/PDW-Asym-2Link/tree/master/Utility).
+To help visualize a foot shape before applying it to the simulation model, you can use the [`foot_shape_viewer.m`](https://github.com/ismet55555/PDW-Asym-2Link/tree/master/Utility/struct_map.m) utility located in the [utility directory](https://github.com/ismet55555/PDW-Asym-2Link/tree/master/Utility).
 That is, simply adjust the parameters outlined in the `foot_shape_viewer.m` and run it.

 ---
 ## :arrow_forward: Run
 There is not much to write in this section.
 To fire up the damn thang, just simply run `RUN.m`.
-When you do run the script the command window should look like something like this for a quick 4-stride successfull walker simulation run:
+When you do run the script the command window should look like something like this for a quick 4-stride successful walker simulation run:
 ```
 [18:59:26.188][INFO    ] : Simulation started
 [18:59:26.250][INFO    ] : Number of strides: 4